-In addition, if you chose to sign an immediately effective power of attorney, it is wise to check with your bank and brokerage firms.
+Note: In addition, if you chose to sign an immediately effective power of attorney, it is wise to check with your bank and brokerage firms.
 Some institutions prefer to have their own forms used.
 Although a properly drafted form is legally binding, it may greatly ease your agent’s ability to perform financial transactions on your behalf if you take this extra step.

 ADVANCE HEALTH CARE DIRECTIVE